Advantage Charlotte

 “Our team dynamic is completely different from last year in a good way.
 We’re all really excited and we’re all working really hard,” Vonderschmidt said.

 In addition to three new players this season, the 49ers welcomed a new assistant coach Caroline Price.
-Price played four years of tennis at Carolina where she was named an All-American her junior season and became the first women’s tennis player to receive the prestigious Patterson Medal.
+Price played four years of tennis at Carolina where she was named an All-American her junior and senior season and became the first women’s tennis player to receive the prestigious Patterson Medal.
 She spent last year as the volunteer assistant for the team and she was promoted to full-time assistant coach for this season.
 Price just came off of a ten-week internship with the USTA and is bringing a new energy to the courts.

 “The transition has been really easy which is great.
 She was a great college player and she had an awesome internship this summer with UTSA so she got the see the best of the best in terms of players and competition.
 She’s here, she’s hungry and we’re excited,” Gorman said.